purescript-contrib/purescript-coroutines/README.md

 showing = forever (transform show)
 ```

-These coroutines can be combined using a handful of operators, and run using `runCo` or `runProcess`:
+These coroutines can be combined using a handful of operators, and run using `runFreeT` or `runProcess`:

 ```purescript
 main = runProcess (nats $~ showing $$ printer)